go-json-experiment/json/README.md

 Behaviorally, we should aim for 95% to 99% backwards compatibility.
 We do not aim for 100% compatibility since we want the freedom to break certain behaviors that are now considered to have been a mistake.
-We may provide options that can bring the v2 implemention to 100% compatibility, but it will not be the default.
+We may provide options that can bring the v2 implementation to 100% compatibility, but it will not be the default.

 * **More flexible:** There is a